Minhaz00/Docker-Docs/Chapter 02/2.4/README.md

 # Automatic Restart of Docker Containers

+In this lab, you will learn how Docker manages automatic container restarts using different restart policies, specifically focusing on the exponential backoff strategy.
+This hands-on scenario will help you understand how Docker handles container failures and delays between restart attempts.

+## Restart Policy

 Docker provides functionality to automatically restart containers using a restart policy.
 This can be configured at container creation time using the `--restart` flag.
 The available options include:

 1. **Never Restart (default)**: Docker will not attempt to restart the container.